ntopia/os-project/README.md

 We need two lists: one manages acquired locks and the other manages pending locks.
 These two lists are defined at line 24~25 in `kernel/rotation.c`.

 Finally, we need a spinlock object that synchronizes accesses to those lists.
 It is defined at line 26 in `kernel/rotation.c`.

 ### implementing wait condition

 To implement waiting, each rotation lock has a mutex.
-When rotation lock requests cannot be acquired immediately, it initializes mutex in that rotation lock, and calls mutex lock twice. then the second lock call cannot be granted thus in deadlock condition.
+When rotation lock requests cannot be acquired immediately, it initializes mutex in that rotation lock, and calls mutex lock twice.
+Then the second lock call cannot be granted thus in deadlock condition.
 When pending rotation lock becomes possible to acquire a lock, it unlocks its mutex variable, then the second mutex lock call now can be granted, and deadlock is resolved.

 The tricky thing is that if you need to receive interrupts when waiting for mutex, you should use `mutex_lock_interruptible()` or `mutex_lock_killable()` instead of `mutex_lock()`.